avadhootabhyankar/nextcloud-ts/README.md

 # Nextcloud Setup with Docker and Tailscale

-This setup is to host Nextcloud on Docker running on Raspberry PI-Ubuntu combo An external storage device (hard drive) is a attached to the Raspberry PI on which all your nextcloud data will be stored It uses Tailscale for networking and https as well Using which you can access your Nextcloud server from anywhere in the world
+- This setup is to host Nextcloud on Docker running on Raspberry PI-Ubuntu combo
+- An external storage device (hard drive) is a attached to the Raspberry PI on which all your nextcloud data will be stored
+- It uses Tailscale for networking and https as well
+- Using which you can access your Nextcloud server from anywhere in the world

-# Running Nextcloud
+# Running Nextcloud on Docker vis Tailscale Networking

 ## Preparing hard drive ready for nextcloud